kestra-io/docs/content/docs/04.workflow-components/07.triggers/index.md

 Trigger is a mechanism that automates the execution of a flow.

-Triggers can be scheduled, event-based or webhook-based.
+Triggers can be scheduled or event-based.

 ## Trigger types
 Kestra supports both **scheduled** and **external** events.